addr0x414b/opencl-graphics/README.md

-# cuda-graphics
+# opencl-graphics
-Graphics that utilizes CUDA
+Graphics that utilizes opencl